Will Still rose to prominence during his time at Stade Reims when he took the team on a 19-game unbeaten run in all competitions.

 At 17, he enrolled in Myerscough College in Preston, Lancashire, paving the way for his current success as a manager.

-Will Still’s Playing Career
+Playing Career

 Although Will Still never made it to the big leagues, he played for several local clubs, including Sint-Truiden and the Mons youth teams.

 In a Daily Mail interview, Still reflected on his playing days, describing himself as a holding midfielder with a reputation for being tough and physical on the pitch.
-He acknowledged that he sometimes played on the edge, using underhanded tactics to gain an edge over opponents.
+He acknowledged that he sometimes played on the edge, using underhanded tactics to gain an advantage over opponents.

 Despite this, he maintained that he was a different person off the pitch, making a funny remark that his mother was often embarrassed by his on-field behavior.